germs-lab/2015-08-24-ISU/index.md

 ---
-layout: lesson
+layout:
-root: .
+root:
 ---

-#Data Carpentry Data Organization and Manipulations
+# Data Carpentry Data Organization and Manipulations

 Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less